owen2345/activestorage-delayed/README.md

 ### `delayed_attach` accepts an optional hash with the following options:
 - `required`: If set to `true`, the `photo` or the `photo_tmp` will be required before saving.
 - `use_filename`: If set to `true`, the image filename will be used as the name of uploaded file instead of the hash-key used by `activestorage`
+- `variant_info`: (Hash) Variant information to be performed before uploading the file.

 ### Examples to upload files in background
 - Upload a single file